BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 [Documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-cooldown-delay) specifies that: “this duration specifies how long the autoscaler has to wait before another downscale operation can be performed after the current one has completed.”

-We can observe on the graph above that it’s rather : “this duration specifies how long the autoscaler has to wait to perform a downscale after the last upscale”.
+We can observe on the graph above that it’s rather: “this duration specifies how long the autoscaler has to wait to perform a downscale after the last upscale”.

 ## Observability